nypl-spacetime/nypl-warper/README.md

 ## Development

-Via Vagrant - There is a vagrantfile you can use this uses a provision script in `lib/vagrant`.
-Type
+Via Vagrant - There is a [`Vagrantfile`](/Vagrantfile) you can use which uses a provision script in `lib/vagrant`. *Note:* the default `Vagrantfile` is configured to take 8GB RAM.
+To use this file type:

     vagrant up

 to get and install the virtual machine - this will also install the libraries and depencies and ruby gems for mapwarper into the virtual machine.
-See the file in `lib/vagrant/provision.sh` for more details about this process
+See the file in `lib/vagrant/provision.sh` for more details about this process.

-After that runs, type `vagrant ssh` to login and then you can
+After that runs, type `vagrant ssh` to login and then you can:

     cd /srv/mapwarper
     rails c

-Create a user in the console, as shown above and then `exit`
+Create a user in the console, as shown above and then `exit`.
+Then start the server in port 3000 with:

     rails s
-to start the server, running on port 3000

-To start in a relative url root use thin
+To start in a relative url root use `thin`:

     RAILS_ENV=development bundle exec thin --prefix=/warper start

-and then browse to http://localhost:3000/warper/
+and then browse to `http://localhost:3000/warper/`

+## Import a test map

+This codebase only supports [maps from NYPL](http://maps.nypl.org/) via the [Digital Collections API](http://api.repo.nypl.org/) (use that link to get an account and token).
+Fortunately, many of our maps are Public Domain so you can test the warper locally (non PD maps are not downloadable in high-res from the API).
+The warper imports maps (subject to throttling limits) based on the `UUID` visible in the [item page](http://digitalcollections.nypl.org/items/98b7f36a-3d7a-6c65-e040-e00a18064b00) (`98b7f36a-3d7a-6c65-e040-e00a18064b00` in this case):

+1. add the generated API token to `/config/nypl_repo.yml`
+2. start the server and log in with a super user
+3. go to `Admin / Imports`
+4. Click `Add New Import`
+5. Select `Import Type`: `Map` and type in the `UUID`: `a66456f6-3860-95d5-e040-e00a18065ecc` and click `Create`
+6. Click `Start Import`

+This will take a few minutes to pull the map.
+You now have a map you can work with and test functionality!

 ## Deployment instructions